toowee-le/travel-planner/README.md

-# Travel Planner App
+# Travel Planner App :airplane:

 ## Description

 [Udacity Front End Developer Nanodegree](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd0011) - Capstone Project</br>

-This ia a web application for travel planning.
-The user can add a future trip by searching for the city, which will bring up information about the country being visited and the weather forecast.</br>
+This is a web application for travel planning.
+The user can add a future trip by searching the city, which will bring up information about the country being visited and the current/future weather forecast.</br>

 Technologies used: HTML, CSS, Sass, JavaScript, Node.js, Express, Webpack, Babel, Service Workers, Jest